 - Fill up holes and cracks – When the area is completely clean, you might notice cracks and even holes.
 Mix the joint compound in the mud pan and fill those up.
 Leave to dry before moving forward.

 - Cover up the surface – Add one coat of primer, then apply the joint compound with the putty knife.
-It needs approximately 10-15 minutes to harden and then you can add another coat.
-Make sure the layers are thin or it will take too long to dry.
+It needs approximately 10-15 minutes to harden, and then you can add another coat.
+Make sure the layers are thin, or it will take too long to dry.

 - Sand the area – Once the compound is fully dry, put on your safety glasses and use the sanding block to remove any imperfections on the ceiling.
-Then, dampen the cloth and go wipe it to remove the dust.
+Then, dampen the cloth and wipe it to remove the dust.

 - Add another coat of primer – Make sure you cover up the whole area.

-- Retouch with waterproof paint – Wait a little bit for the primer to dry completely and then you can start painting until the repaired area blends with the rest of your ceiling.
+- Retouch with waterproof paint – Wait a little bit for the primer to dry completely, and then you can start painting until the repaired area blends with the rest of your ceiling.
 If you need tips on how to do it, you can check our Ceiling Painting: Learn from the Pros guide.

 How to repair a water damaged drywall ceiling

 Plasterboard is very porous and can easily absorb water.
 Still, a joint compound can fix the smaller damages in the form of cracks or holes.
-However, severe ones like softening or crumbling of the material and sagging of the ceiling will require cutting and installation of new drywall sheets.
+However, severe ones like softening or crumbling of the material and sagging of the ceiling will require cutting and installing new drywall sheets.
 Here is how to do it!